 To help improve security for your Cloud PCs, consider the following general guidelines:

 Apply Conditional Access policies to control the devices and apps that can connect to your email and company resources.
-Use Conditional Access to secure access end user access to Windows 365.Specifically, considering using Azure Active Directory (Azure AD) Multi-Factor Authentication to authenticate users.
-For more information, see What is Conditional Access in Azure Active Directory?
+Use Conditional Access to secure access end user access to Windows 365.Specifically, considering using Microsoft Entra multifactor authentication to authenticate users.
+For more information, see What is Conditional Access in Microsoft Entra ID?

 Use Microsoft Defender for Endpoint to identify threats and set devices as non-compliant.
 You can easily connect Microsoft Defender for Endpoint to Cloud PC devices, apply device compliance policies to Cloud PCs, and use Conditional Access to identify threats.
 For more information, see Enforce compliance for Microsoft Defender for Endpoint with Conditional Access in Intune.